salman-aziz-4425/my-courser/README.md

 # mycoursor

-An AI-powered code assistant with an IDE-like web interface.
+An AI powered code assistant with an IDE-like web interface.
 Index your codebase, ask questions about your code, and let AI make edits directly — all from your browser.

 Built with React + FastAPI.
 Uses local TF-IDF embeddings for semantic search and Gemini for AI chat.